 Eligible state residents having trouble paying energy bills during the COVID-19 pandemic can have payments made to their utility accounts by the Michigan Department of Health and Human Services (MDHHS) to keep services connected.
 MDHHS is issuing COVID-19-related Low-Income Home Energy Assistance Program (LIHEAP) direct support payments to utility accounts of eligible customers.
 Payments will be reflected on the utility bill.

 This direct payment pilot program builds on work MDHHS has already done to streamline its primary program for energy assistance available to eligible families across the state – State Emergency Relief (SER).
 A primary goal of the direct payment pilot is to ease access to energy assistance statewide through SER.
 Automatic approval of the direct payments reduces SER applications, allowing caseworkers to process the applications that are submitted more quickly.

-Members in disconnect status who are not eligible for the direct payment program or are served by other providers may apply for State Emergency Relief for help with their utility bills by visiting Michigan.gov/MIBridges or can Cloverland to discuss payment options.
-Members should Call 2-1-1 or visit mi211.org to learn about agencies in your county that can assist with your electric bill.
-A list of local agencies are listed on cloverland.com/billing-assistance.
+Members in disconnect status who are not eligible for the direct payment program or are served by other providers may apply for State Emergency Relief for help with their utility bills by visiting the MI Bridges website or can call Cloverland to discuss payment options.
+Members should Call 2-1-1 or visit the Michigan 211 website to learn about agencies in your county that can assist with your electric bill.
+A list of local agencies are listed on our Payment Assistance page.